Motion Sickness (Phoebe Bridgers song): Critical reception

 Radio station KEXP named "Motion Sickness" their "Song of the Day", calling it "a love-hate song that chooses honesty about heartbreak as opposed to vindictive bitterness towards a past lover."
 Tully Claymore of Stereogum described the song as "an aching betrayal, a story of a friendship or relationship that collapsed under some unknowable pressure" In a review for the album, Ellen Peirson-Hagger of Under the Radar singled it out as a highlight, saying "Stand-out track 'Motion Sickness' hits at both the familiarity she spawns with her youthful lyrics, and her controlled and nuanced observational skill.
 She acknowledges her childishness, singing 'I hate you for what you did/and I miss you like a little kid,' while still rendering the ability to mock her overbearing sensitivity with 'I have emotional motion sickness/Somebody roll the windows down.'"

 The song was included on NME and NPR's lists of the best songs of 2017, placing 16th and 38th respectively.
 Pitchfork also ranked the song as the 64th best of the 2010s.

+According to Loudwire, lyrics for the track were among the most-searched in the indie rock genre according to a study that examined Google searches from January 2019 through July 2023.